ningchencontact/azure-docs.zh-tw/articles/blockchain/workbench/use-api.md

 ---
 title: 使用 Azure Blockchain Workbench REST API
-description: 如何使用 Azure Blockchain Workbench 預覽 REST API 的案例
+description: Scenarios for how to use the Azure Blockchain Workbench Preview REST API
 services: azure-blockchain
 keywords: ''
 author: PatAltimore